chesslab/chess-server/docs/draw.md

 # /draw

-Offers a draw.

-## `action`

-The action to take as per these options.
+Offers a draw as per these actions.

 - `propose`
 - `decline`